-- The legal name of the grant recipient and title of the program. - Jurisdiction or geographic location, including tribal, in which services will be provided. - The goal of the program, as it relates to supporting collaboration between reentry and crisis system stakeholders to support people with serious mental illness, substance use disorders, and co-occurring disorders reentering the community from a jail, prison, or juvenile detention facility.
+- The legal name of the grant recipient and title of the program. - Jurisdiction or geographic location, including tribal, in which services will be provided.

-- The name of the criminal or juvenile justice agency/agencies involved in the program. - The characteristics of the target population (specifying adult and/or youth) and the projected number of participants to be served through the program. - Description of evidence-based treatment and recovery support services to be provided to support clinical stabilization and continuity of care. - If the applicant is community-based nonprofit organization, confirmation that a signed MOA/MOU has been obtained from the criminal or juvenile justice agency/agencies. - If applicable, describe how the new grant would align with and complement previous or current Second Chance Act or other relevant BJA or Office of Juvenile Justice Delinquency and Prevention funding received by the recipient or its partner agencies.
+- The name of the jail or prison in which services will be provided and/or from which program participants will be reentering. - The characteristics of the target population and the projected number of participants to be served through the program. - Brief description of both the pre- and post-release evidence-based SUD treatment and recovery support services to be provided through the proposed program. - If applicable, the name of the individual or organization that will provide evaluation services and the scope of the proposed evaluation. - If the applicant is nonprofit organization, confirmation that a signed MOA/MOU has been obtained from the correctional agency/ies.